 8. do you accept insurance?

 No. We do not accept any form of insurance. .
 We do accept HSA (Health Savings Account) cards.
 Also, some insurance companies will consider us an out-of-network provider and may cover a portion of our work together.
 We can give you a receipt which you can submit to your insurance company for possible reimbursement.
 Please consult with your insurance provider if you are considering reimbursement—we cannot guarantee anything on behalf of your carrier.
-We also have biblical counselors who are able to see clients at a lower rate.